On this page

 Amanda Evans, Amanda Lyver, Amy Hinder, Callum Gately, Cynthia Ward, Davina Collins, Emily Chang, Gemma Aburn, Jay Marlow, Jo Truscott, Kirimoana Pook, Michelle Wood, Nicole Coupe, Turid Heiler.

-The final report from this working group is due to be submitted to the Steering Group and Equity Working Group in August 2024.
-Following this, we will make the report available here, and people will have the opportunity to provide their own feedback before this work is finalised.
+The final report from this working group was tabled with the Steering Group in September 2024.
+We will share the recommendations in early 2025, so people can provide their own feedback before this work is finalised.

 2. Equity working group